evkx/evkx.github.io/content/models/cupra/born/BORN_VZ/_index.md

 The cargo capacity in the trunk is 385 liters.
 With the rear seat down, it is 1267 liters.
 On the roof, you can load up to 0 kg (0,0 lbs).
 The maxium weight of the car is 2300 kg (5071 lbs), and with the base weight of 1895 kg (4178 lbs), you can max load 405 kg (893 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 This model is not available with a towbar.
-So, to pull a trailer, you must look at other models.<div class="mt-3 mb-3">
+So, to pull a trailer, you must look at other models.
+### Availability & Pricing

+This model had a world premiere on 20.02.2024, and deliveries started in August 2024.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> CUPRA BORN </strong>
 </a>